-Project Title Landfill Gas Mitigation Project Num 10001 iting Department ic Works Asset Category Asset Number i ty Score 1 Mandate Project Description Landfill gas (LFG) monitoring at the cl Landfill has been ongoing for several y confirmed that LFG migration has occu northwestern property line and has been adjoining private property at explosive structures are at risk at the present time the City and the Maryland Department (MDE) finalized a Settlement Agreeme City to collect and combust LFG that oo landfill property.
-The City is obligated specific time requirements or face legal must provide for conversion of the exis system to an active one, and the installa wells extending approximately 1200 lir northwestern property line.
-It is estima operational and maintenance costs will \$30,000 ears.
+Project Title Landfill Gas Mitigation Project Num 10001 er Initiating Public V g Department Works Asset Category Asset Number Priority Legal M Project Description Landfill gas (LFG) monitoring at the cl Landfill has been ongoing for several y confirmed that LFG migration has occu northwestern property line and has been adjoining private property at explosive structures are at risk at the present time the City and the Maryland Department (MDE) finalized a Settlement Agreement City to collect and combust LFG that on landfill property.
+The City is obligated specific time requirements or face legat must provide for conversion of the exist system to an active one, and the installat wells extending approximately 1200 lin northwestern property line.
+It is estimat operational and maintenance costs will \$30,000 ears.
 Monitoring has irred along the n observed on the levels.
 No residential .
-In December, 2017 of the Environment int that requires the riginates on the closed to comply with sanctions.
-The design ting passive LFG flare ation of gas interceptor heal feet along the ted that the annual Regulatory or Legal Mandates Project is governed by a Settlement Ag December, 2017 between the City and 1 of the Environment (MDE). y to comply with a Settlement ryland Department of the Environment.
-Prior Funding FY2018: \$800,000 Non-City sources of f funding FY2019 Budget commitment allows proj Design and construction of LFG mitiga Project Years FY2011 - FY2020 Total Project Budget \$1,000,000
+In December, 2017 of the Environment ent that requires the riginates on the closed to comply with I sanctions.
+The design thing passive LFG flare ation of gas interceptor heal feet along the ited that the annual Regulatory or Legal Mandates Project is governed by a Settlement Ag December, 2017 between the City and of the Environment (MDE). reement finalized in Operational Necessity Project is mandated to comply with a Settlement Agreement with Maryland Department of the Environment.
+Prior Funding FY2018: \$800,000 ] Non-City sources of fund ding FY2019 Budget commitment allows proj Design and construction of LFG mitiga Project Years FY2011 - FY2020 Total Project Budget \$1,000,000